FBAR fines explained: Failure to file, violations, and penalty mitigation options

 Non-willful FBAR penalty amounts

-- Reasonable cause: IRS may waive the penalty entirely.
+- Reasonable cause: The IRS may waive the penalty entirely

-Example: A dual-resident software engineer missed the 2023 filing but promptly corrected it.
-With documented reasonable cause and no tax under-reporting, the IRS can waive the penalty entirely.
+Example 2: A dual-resident software engineer missed the 2023 FBAR because their preparer never asked about foreign accounts.
+They corrected the issue as soon as they realized the mistake.
+With documented reasonable cause and no unreported income, the IRS may waive the penalty entirely.

 What are the penalties for not filing an FBAR?